Updated: Jan 17

 And though it is an important one, it needs to be properly combined with intensity and the rest of the time.

-When you combine both to create an effective working volume, you can start playing around with the numbers of sets and reps, emphasize the development of certain body parts.
+When you combine both to create an effective working volume, you can start playing around with the numbers of sets and reps, emphasizing the development of certain body parts.

 In this article, we’ll take you through the basics of volume cycling to give you insight into how you can improve your lacking areas.